PlayStation App: Features

 Sony has additionally developed other applications to complement the primary app, such as PlayStation Messages for exchanging messages with PSN users, PlayStation Communities to view PS4 communities and PS4 Second Screen, to use the device as a second screen companion on select PS4 games as well as an on-screen keyboard for quick and easy typing.
-Some of the features and applications were combined into the primary application.

 Update history

 The app was first launched exclusively in European markets on January 11, 2011, and included access to PSN trophies and friends, as well as the PS Blog and information about upcoming games.

 With the launch of the PS4 in North America on November 15, 2013, the app got a revamp and became available worldwide.
 Version 1.70 was released on April 30, 2014, adding notifications, friend request links and custom profile pictures.
 Version 2.00 was released on October 27, 2014, adding tablet support.
 Version 2.50 released on March 26, 2015, added accessibility options.
-Version 3.00 released on September 30, 2015, added Events and guest log in.
+Version 3.00 released on September 30, 2015, added events and guest log in.
 Version 3.10 added the ability to follow verified players and the messaging portion was spun off into its own app.
 Version 3.50 added the ability to create events.
 4.00 allowed users to change their PSN avatar right from the app.
 A new app, PlayStation Communities was released on November 29, 2016.

 The PlayStation App was completely redesigned on November 7, 2017, with improved load times.
 The second screen functionality was spun off into its own app and the ability to view live broadcasts and remove trophy lists with a completion rate of 0% were removed.

 The PlayStation App was completely redesigned again on October 28, 2020, with options for launching games remotely, managing storage, and signing into a console.
-Users can purchase and download games straight to their PlayStation 4 or PlayStation 5.
+Users could purchase and download games straight to their PlayStation 4 or PlayStation 5.

-The majority of apps were merged into the main application in later updates.